drstearns/tutorials/src/gojson/index.md

 }
 ```

 Field tags are a generic mechanism for encoding extra meta-data about a field, and the JSON encoder uses this mechanism to let you override the key name in the generated JSON.
 Whatever name you put in the quotes after the `json:` label will be used both for encoding to and decoding from JSON.
+It can be a different casing than the struct field name, or something entirely different if you want to use a different name in JSON than in your Go struct.

-The JSON encoder allow not only a custom name, but a few other options as well.
+The JSON encoder allows not only a custom name, but a few other options as well.
 For example, large structures may have many fields that are set to their zero-value, and therefore don't really need to be encoded into JSON.
-If you want a field omitted when it is set to its zero-value, use the `omitempty` option:
+If you want a field [omitted when it is set to its zero-value](https://play.golang.org/p/V9_ZX8sN4u), use the `omitempty` option:

 ```go
 type Rectangle struct {